 Next came OUTSIDE LOOKING IN, containing 12 new tracks that bore further testimony to his astounding guitar virtuosity, further endearing him to his growing world-wide legion of fans.
 Hole’s only live album to date, THE LIVE ONE, was recorded over two nights in Chicago and one night in Perth and captures the full-blooded excitement of his live show - a power-house representation of a one-of-a-kind talent.
 WORKING OVERTIME was nominated for a prestigious American NAIRD Award and UNDER THE SPELL won an Australian ARIA Award.

-When pressed for career highlights Hole cites “having the opportunity to jam with some of my heroes such as Buddy Guy and Albert Collins.
-There’s also the night that Otis Rush came to my show outside of Chicago and wound up joining me on stage for the entire second half.”
+When pressed for career highlights Hole cites “having the opportunity to jam with some of my heroes such as Buddy Guy and with Albert Collins at the Royal Albert Hall in London.
+There was also the magic night when Otis Rush came to see me in Chicago and wound up joining me on stage for the entire second half of the show.”